cityofaustin/Residential-Permitting/_projects/shed.md

 ### Make the most out of your consultation

 Consultation is not where you submit your application.
 However, in order to make the most of your free 20 minute in-person consultation, it’s helpful to prepare some information about your property and your proposed project for your reviewer beforehand.
 This information will allow the reviewer to know what kinds of permits you may need based on what you want to do.
-Use the instructions below or print and complete this consultation prep worksheet [Downloadable PDF]
+Use the instructions below or print and complete this consultation prep worksheet [Downloadable PDF].

 #### 1. Collect the following information